FAQ

 What are the COVID-19 protocol and requirements for international travel?

-Entwine requires all participants submit a negative antigen test within 48 hours of trip start time in order to participate in the trip.
+Entwine requires all participants submit a Health Declaration form within 48 hours of trip start time in order to participate in the trip.

-Entwine will share helpful resources on the most up to date information, though participants will need to arrange for any COVID-19 related requirements for their trip and will be responsible for those associated costs.
+Entwine will share helpful resources on the most up to date information, though participants will need to arrange for any health or medical related requirements for their trip and will be responsible for those associated costs.

 Currently, there are no COVID-19 entry requirements to enter the United States.
 In case of changes to this policy or requirements to enter other countries of further travel, Entwine will help arrange any required COVID-19 testing.
 Participants will be responsible for the costs of testing for return to the United States/home country/next country of travel if required and assume the risk of testing positive while overseas and its associated costs.